Pleasantcodes/Hotel-resort/README.md

 **Version 1.0.0**

 A hotel reservation website.
-Built with react
+Built with react.

 ---
 # Contibutors